 5. Coach Dave Regencia’s 9 situations where you should seek to poach

-Situation 2: Poach when you sense the slice – slices are slower and more floating and hence unlikely to be up the line to the net person, so it is likely to be going cross court.
-Your partner can cover the slower ball that may go up the line or the lob.
+Situation 2: Poach when you sense the slice – Slices are slower and more floating.
+Therefore, they are unlikely to go up the line to the net person.
+Your partner can cover the slower ball up the line or the lob.

-The Poach in Doubles is a very effective style of play but one that requires a lot of hard work each match.
-However, if you master this style of play, you will be the favourite doubles player in your club team or on social nights that everyone wants to partner.
-You will also win a lot more matches and be the player that everyone wants to partner but fears to face.
+Poaching in doubles is a highly effective style of play.
+However, it requires hard work and practice every match.
+If you master this skill, you will become the favourite doubles partner in your club team and on social nights.
+Furthermore, you will win more matches and become the player everyone wants to partner — and fears to face.

 The TAG International Tennis Academy Definitive Guide Series